acbh2023/faithworkadventureblog/_posts/2025-06-26-series-1-entry-8.md

-But standing by the cross of Jesus were his mother and his mother’s sister, Mary the wife of Clopas,
+But standing by the cross of Jesus were his mother and his mother’s sister, Mary the wife of Clopas, and Mary Magdalene.
-'and Mary Magdalene.
 When Jesus saw his mother and the disciple whom he loved standing nearby, he said to his mother, “Woman, behold,